eclipse-theia/theia/doc/Migration.md

   }
 ```

-If you are using nodejs API in your electron browser-side code you will also have to move the code outside of the renderer process, for example
+If you are using NodeJS API in your electron browser-side code you will also have to move the code outside of the renderer process, for example
 by setting up an API like described above, or, for example, by using a back-end service.

 ### v1.35.0